Nathnefo/Cube_Game/README.md

 ## Presentation
 ---
 The goal of this game is to eat food (black square) with your player (blue square) and avoid the red square.
+You can also upgrade the player with points.

 **Controls** : Arrow keys